ShashankKumbhare/Fortran/readme.md

 ```

 ### <p align="center">```17-Modules```</p>
-You have to make one more .f90 file for module
+- You have to make one more .f90 file for module.
+- Compile them separately and run the main .f90 file.

 ##### ```.f90 file for main code```
 ```fortran
 program $17modules